The Get5 Campaign

 - Donation #1: The easiest one - make a self-donation first!
 That takes you from merely registered to committed - people will see you're serious when they come to your personal fundraising page.
 Boom, you're 20% there!

 - Donation #2: Email your mom, dad, grandma, or favourite uncle, and ask for a donation.
-Explain why you are walking and why giving encourages you and helps your charity, which in turn helps your community.
+Explain why you are participating and why giving encourages you and helps your charity, which in turn helps your community.
 They love you - they'll give.
 Voila, 2 donors down!

 - Donation #3: Look your best friend in the eye, explain what you're doing, and ask for $50.
 They've got the money, you know they do - what are friends for?
 While you're at it, go ahead and ask them to join your team.
 Look at you - 3 donors already!

 - Donation #4: Cosy up to your crush/spouse/general bae all cha-cha smooth and ask them for a donation commensurate with their love for you.
-They might expect you to give too if they're walking, but hey, all's fair in love and fundraising, right?
+They might expect you to give too if they're participating, but hey, all's fair in love and fundraising, right?

 - Donation #5: Connect with your favorite work friend or boss, tell them how you are humbly making a difference in your community, and ask them for a donation.
 They'll give to you because they feel honoured that you're asking them, and because they're proud of you for being a world changer.